Kamov Ka-50: Ka-52 "Alligator"

 In the early 1980s, while comparative tests of the V-80 (Ka-50 prototype) and the Mi-28 were being conducted, the Kamov design team came up with a proposal to develop a dedicated helicopter to conduct battlefield reconnaissance, provide target designation, support and coordinate group attack helicopter operations based on the Ka-60.
 However, the economic hardships that hit the nation in the late 1980s hampered this new development program.
 This prompted Kamov's Designer General to choose a modified version of Ka-50 on which to install the reconnaissance and target designation system.
 The modified "Black Shark" required a second crew member to operate the optotronics/radar reconnaissance suite.
-Kamov decided to use side-by-side seating arrangement, due to the verified improvements in co-operation between the crew members.
+Kamov decided to use a side-by-side seating arrangement due to the verified improvements in co-operation between the crew members.
 This twin-seat version was designated Ka-52.